tonnykwon/blog/_distributed/2019-01-08-Gossip Protocol.md

 $$ p_{i+1} = (p_i)^{k+1} $$

-Second half of pull gossip finished in time O(log(log(n))), which is faster than push gossip with O(log(n)).
+The second half of pull gossip finished in time O(log(log(n))), which is faster than push gossip with O(log(n)).

-On next post, we will see how gossip used in maintaining membership protocol.
+On the next post, we will see how gossip used in maintaining membership protocol.